Prologue to

 Hirsch's Cargo Cults Revisited

 I don't know Hirsch's motives, but I suspect his article was simply an attempt to discredit the fact that studies involving his approach, Core Knowledge, did not show significant gains in achievement with at-risk kids.
 The reasons for the program's failure are obvious if one looks at the stuff he attempts to teach, which amounts to just about everything.
-The way he formulated his cultural literacy scheme was to bring in loads of experts.
+The way he formulated his cultural-literacy scheme was to bring in loads of experts.
 Each had input.
-The sum of inputs was at best unrealistic.
-And nobody seemed to say, "This committee stuff is great, but how do we pare this mountain of information down to something that is realistic for at-risk kids?"
+The sum of inputs was at best unrealistic, but nobody seemed to say, "How do we pare this mountain of information down to something that is realistic for at-risk kids?"
 Look at Hirsch's book, What Your Third Grader Needs to Know.
-Many high school kids don't know much of this stuff.
+Many high school kids don't know much of this stuff. .

 In 1996, we started working with 13 Baltimore schools through the Abel Foundation.
 The foundation wanted some kind of marriage between DI and Core Knowledge.
-We said, "No way."
-The final compromise the Abel foundation made was to use DI, as represented by the National Institute for Direct instruction, for all the kids who were initially below grade level.
-In effect, that constituted all the kids we worked with, so the practices were pretty pure DI, but it still carried the label of DI and Core Knowledge, so some folks obviously thought that Core Knowledge had something to do with the project's striking success.
+The final compromise the Abel foundation made was to use DI, as represented by the National Institute for Direct Instruction, for all the kids who were initially below grade level.
+In effect, that constituted all the kids we worked with, so the practices were pretty pure DI, but it still carried the label of DI and Core Knowledge, so some folks thought that Core Knowledge had something to do with the project's striking success.

 Here's the quote: